Shiitake: benefits, dosage, contraindications

 Médicaments

-In vitro evidence suggests that shiitake extracts could stimulate immune function and reduce the effects of immunosuppressive treatment.
+In vitro evidence suggests that shiitake extracts may stimulate immune function and reduce the effects of immunosuppressive treatment.

 Precautions